-Seeing as Wangji seemed in no state to speak now, Xichen answered for him.
+Seeing as Wangji seemed in no state to speak now, Xichen spoke in his stead.
 He already knew the answer to this question.
 “Our uncle still disagrees with your father’s plans,” he said.
 “I fear the memory of Wen Xu’s attack is still heavy on his mind.
-He is loathe to give so much control to any one sect and risk another Sunshot Campaign.”
+He is loath to give so much control to any one sect and risk another Sunshot Campaign.”

 “This is what I said as well,” Meng Yao replied, sorrowful.